q66/cffi-lua/README.md

 pragmas used, but these are conditional and only used to control warnings).

 The module should work on any CPU architecture supported by `libffi`.
-The CI system tests `x86_64`, `ppc64le`, `aarch64` and `s390x`, in addition to local testing on other architectures.
-If you encounter any issues on yours, feel free to provide patches or at least report issues.
+The CI system tests a large variety of CPU architectures (see `STATUS.md`).
+If you encounter any issues on yours, please send patches or at least report them so they can be fixed.

 The `pkg-config` tool is optional when using `-Dlua_version=custom` and `-Dlibffi=custom` (or `vendor`).
 However, for `custom`, you will need to